John-Moloney/Power-Grid-Stability-Under-Uncertainty/README.md

 This repository contains MATLAB code for running the simulated annealing under uncertainty algorithm using the 'Simulated_Annealing_Under_Uncertainty_Sampling.m' scrip with the data specified in 'test_system_10_gen_distribution_uncertainty.m'.

-The 'Lambda_Distribution_Linear.m' script is used to generate lambda versus quantile distributions for a specified level of uncertainty.
+The 'Lambda_Distribution.m' script is used to generate lambda distributions and also plots lambda versus quantile values for a specified level of uncertainty.

 The 'test_system_10_gen_distribution_uncertainty.m' is adapted from the data provided by [1] with uncertainty included in each parameter.
 As mentioned in [1], this data file uses the case39.m file from the MATPOWER toolbox that is found in [2].
 The dynamic parameters include the inertia constant, damping constant and internal reactance of each generator from [3].